Paul von Hindenburg: Personality traits

 On a visit to Hindenburg's headquarters, Crown Prince Wilhelm described the mood as family-like.
 He reportedly had a good sense of humor and often made jokes at his own expense.
 He also had a prodigious memory for names and faces, asking colleagues about their sons in the army, even recalling their ranks and units.

 Despite this bonhomie, Hindenburg kept his own counsel.
 According to Kaiser Wilhelm II, "Hindenburg never said more than half of what he really thought".
-When professor Hugo Vogel, commissioned to immortalize the victorious Tannenberg commanders in paint, arrived at headquarters most of his subjects begrudged posing.
-Hindenburg visited most days, often staying for hours, which his staff attributed to ego, having no inkling that he and his wife collected paintings of the Virgin nor that he was an amateur artist nor that he liked to discuss books—Schiller was his favorite author.
-After a painting was completed Hindenburg would periodically check on how many printed reproductions had been sold.
+When professor Hugo Vogel, commissioned to immortalise the victorious Tannenberg commanders in paint, arrived at headquarters most of his subjects begrudged posing.
+Hindenburg visited most days, often staying for hours, which his staff attributed to ego, having no inkling that he and his wife collected paintings of the Virgin nor that he was an amateur artist nor that he liked to discuss books — Schiller was his favorite author.
+After a painting was completed, Hindenburg would periodically check on how many printed reproductions had been sold.
 Vogel was with him throughout the war and did his last portrait in 1934.
 Protecting his warrior image, Hindenburg wrote in his memoir that "the artists were a distraction [with which] we would have preferred to dispense".